tengstrand/lein-polylith/readme.md

 It's recommended to wrap API's with components.
 If you have a REST API to an external system "x" then you should wrap it with the component "x-api" that exposes a nice interface.
 Then you may have another component "x" where you put all the business logic.
 To keep them separate is a good thing.

+We created a dedicated base, called *migration*, that was not part of any system but used from the development environment.
+In the beginning we used it to migrate an old relational database to [Datomic](https://www.datomic.com) by executing code in the *migration* base from our development environment.
+It turned out that we could put other type of scripts here too, like cleaning data in the database or to execute "jobs".
+Basically everything that was executed once and didn't need its own server.
+We kept all these scripts in the version control systems to keep track of what changes had been done and to steal code from when it was time to create another similar script.

 ## Continuous Integration

 As we mentioned before, Polylith uses timestamps to decide if a file has changed since the last success.
 This works fine on your local machine, however when you push your code to a git repository, all the timestamps will be reset.
 Once your Continuous Integration (CI) system pulls your code, it will assume everything has changed since the last build.